-The most common reason for phones turning off automatically is because the battery is not correctly fitted.
+The most common reason Android phones keep turning off is that the battery is not correctly fitted.
 Over time, battery size or capacity can change due to wear and tear.
-Consequently, the battery can become loose when you shake your phone, and disconnect from its connectors.
+Consequently, the battery can become loose when you shake your phone and disconnect it from its connectors.

-Other reasons why your phone keeps turning off include:
+Other reasons why your Android phone keeps turning off include the following:

 - Corrupt third-party apps